wassermanlab/variome/frontend/README.md

 ## `npm run start`
-To startup dev server. it runs at localhost:3000.
+To startup dev server. it runs at localhost:3000 by default.
 You can press "o" and hit the enter key in the terminal window to open in a browser easily.
 Use "h" for more shortcuts

 ## `npm run build` to build